7Block Labs

 • Solidity toolchain and auditability:

-Deliverable: a Target Architecture with fee SLOs, inclusion SLAs, and compliance mappings.
+Deliverable: A Target Architecture that includes fee SLOs, inclusion SLAs, and compliance mappings.

 Track A: On‑chain Cash Management + Collateralization

-Objective: earn dollar yield on idle balances and unlock working capital.
+To earn some extra cash on idle balances and free up working capital.

 • Tokenized T-bills and MMF exposure: